cwilbar04/gcp-end-to-end-nba-predictions/README.md

     - Contains files needed for Google Cloud Function nba_model_game_refresh
     - See [nba_model_game_refresh](#function-information)] in function information in README for more information
 - [diagrams](/diagrams)
-    - Contains media displayed in this README such as diagrams from [App.Diagrams.Net](https://app.diagrams.net/) and video demonstrations
+    - Contains media displayed in this README such as diagrams created in [Draw.io](https://app.diagrams.net/)
 - [get_schedule](/get_schedule)
     - Contains files needed for Google Cloud Function nba_get_upcoming_games
     - See [nba_get_upcoming_games](#function-information)] in function information section in README for more information